mintanwei/Cycle-IR/README.md

 # Cycle-IR: Deep Cyclic Image Retargeting
 # 1. Overview

 This is a Tensorflow implementation of Cycle-IR approach for content-aware image retargeting.
+The munuscript is available at: https://arxiv.org/abs/1905.03556.

 ![](https://github.com/mintanwei/Cycle-IR/blob/master/AdjustmentOfAspectRatio.png)